‘Shameless’ Star Emma Kenney Puts On Busty Display In Birthday Dress

 Her followers may have had a difficult time focusing on the caption of the post as the first of four pictures featured what appeared to be Kenney plunging a long birthday cookie down her throat with her eyes closed.

-Kenney was rocking a maroon colored short-sleeve shirt with a pinstripe texture that hugged her curvy bosom in all the right places and a pair of plaid bottoms.
+Kenney was rocking a maroon-colored short-sleeved shirt with a pinstripe texture that hugged her curvy bosom in all the right places and a pair of plaid bottoms.
 While it was hard to tell because her eyes were closed, she looked to be a little exhausted.

 View this post on Instagram